 Timely interventions from therapists and support groups can help ameliorate many of these complications, but medical professionals regularly neglect to screen and forward patients.
 My personal experience demonstrates this well.
-From my first pregnancy through the third, I have seen a total of 12 different MDs who knew I had recently experienced at least one miscarriage.
+Between my first and third pregnancies, I saw a total of 12 different MDs who knew I had recently experienced at least one miscarriage.
 Only one screened me for depression and anxiety-- a psychiatrist I had arranged to see on my own.
 She refused me medication and instead offered me herbal "fertility" tea, insisting I would be happy once I had a baby.
 When her paltry attempts at cognitive behavioral therapy and EMDR didn't produce immediate effects (i.e., after one appointment), she said she had nothing more to offer me, and insisted I find a psychiatrist who works in a gynecology clinic.
 Such a specialized psychiatrist didn't exist at any such clinic in my vicinity at the time.
-Ironically, Reddit has been more helpful than any MD on this front, thanks to strictly regulated subreddits that actively try to reduce triggers and re-traumatization for the already emotionally flagellated.
+Reddit has been more helpful than any MD on this front, thanks to strictly regulated subreddits that actively try to reduce triggers and re-traumatization for the already emotionally flagellated.

 I'm a big fan of Tommy's, a UK charity that has funded numerous ground-breaking pregnancy studies and advocates for people with high-risk pregnancies and a history of loss.
 I stand with them in their mission to reduce pregnancy complications and challenge healthcare professionals who think that just because miscarriage is statistically common, it should not be taken seriously.